The 10 Best Culinary Schools in America

 Cost of Tuition: $61,142 for the Associate Degree in Culinary Arts

-The International Culinary Center was founded in 1984 by the late Dorothy Cann Hamilton and operates two programs: the first in New York City, and the second in Campbell, California.
-In addition to classical French culinary training, both schools offer specific programs covering the farm-to-table movement, pastry arts, sommelier training, and Italian studies.
-The Italian Studies program includes language courses intermixed with culinary training plus a study and externship experience in Parma, Italy.
+The International Culinary Center, formerly the French Culinary Institute, was founded in 1984 by the late Dorothy Cann Hamilton and operates two programs: the first in New York City, and the second in Campbell, California.
+In addition to classical French culinary training, both schools offer specific programs covering the farm-to-table movement, pastry arts, sommelier training, bread baking and cake decorating.

-Degree Programs: Professional Culinary Arts; Professional Pastry Arts; Career Courses in International Bread Baking, Cake Techniques, and Design, and Intensive Sommelier
+Diploma Programs: Professional Culinary Arts; Professional Pastry Arts; The Art of International Bread Baking; Cake Techniques and Design; and Intensive Sommelier Training

-Length of Study: Regular study spans six months totaling 600 hours of experience; 400 in the school-kitchen setting and 200 hours in an externship environment.
+Length of Study: Full-time study spans six months totaling 600 hours of experience; 400 in the school-kitchen setting and 200 hours in an externship environment for the Professional Culinary Arts program.
 Weekend and evening classes are also available.

 #2 The Culinary Institute of America, Hyde Park, N.Y; St Helena, Calif.